A Beginner’s Datasheet to Atlassian Access

 Managed Accounts – A customer can verify a domain, create managed accounts and view/update accounts of managed users at no cost.
 The managed accounts become billable users when customers start to apply security settings, which are Access features like authentication policies.

 Atlassian Access Trial – Atlassian provides a free 30-day trial for Access.
-Clearvision can provide a quote for a full subscription that will start after the trial ends.
+Clearvision (now part of Eficode) can provide a quote for a full subscription that will start after the trial ends.
 If it’s not purchased after the end of the trial, a customer will be unsubscribed from Atlassian Access.

 The following changes will happen: